mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 TODO: show a diff of this

-If the change also changed assumptions about surrounding code, even if they didn't touch the surrounding code.

-In this case, you should point out that the function name `ValidateAndSerialize` needs to be changed because the author's changes even though they haven't touched that line.
+In this case, you should point out that the function name `ValidateAndSerialize` needs to change even though they're not actually touching that line.
 This is especially common for things like naming or code comments where the change causes it to go out of date.

-But sometimes, you've taken the time to notice something and if the review is pretty light anyway, I throw in a request to make the change, but make it clear that it's optional and I'm respecting the scope.
+I'll also softly break this rule if the the changelist is already pretty solid and I have very few notes, but I notice something nearby that would be an easy fix.
+In these cases, I make it clear that they can ignore the note.

 >(out of scope, optional) We can avoid an additional copy by using a constant reference as the loop iterator.